Mornington Peninsula — Golf Courses Guide

 Trip Tips

-- •Base in Rye or Sorrento for the shortest drives to all courses.
+• Base in Rye or Sorrento for the shortest drives to all courses.

-- •October to April is prime season; winter is playable but windy.
+• October to April is prime season; winter is playable but windy.

-- •Many courses are public or public-access, unlike the Sand Belt.
+• Many courses are public or public-access, unlike the Sand Belt.

-- •Pair with 2–3 Sand Belt days in Melbourne for a week-long Australian golf trip.
+• Pair with 2–3 Sand Belt days in Melbourne for a week-long Australian golf trip.

-Courses in the Mornington Peninsula
+Courses in Mornington Peninsula

 Plan Your Mornington Peninsula Trip